 4 Reasons to Write an Optional Business School Application Essay

-While some programs state explicitly that this essay should only be used to address extenuating circumstances, others ask more broadly whether there is anything else about your candidacy you would like to share with the admissions committee.
+When it comes to the optional business school application essay, MBA hopefuls often wonder if it is truly optional.
+Many applicants feel an obligation to write something and struggle with what that something should be.
+Some programs explicitly state that applicants should use this essay only to address extenuating circumstances.
+Meanwhile, others ask more broadly whether there is anything else about your candidacy you would like to share with the admissions committee.

 Employment Gaps or Major Career Changes

 You don’t have to explain a short gap between school and a secured job.
 But you should address any months-long gap between the two positions.
 Otherwise, the admissions team may assume you spent that time binge-watching Better Call Saul.

 Did you use that time off to volunteer in Guatemala or care for an ailing parent?
 Perhaps you used the time away to focus on an entrepreneurial dream, unencumbered by the 9-to-5 grind.
 Ideally, you can point to additional education, training, volunteering, or traveling that you engaged in while unemployed.

 If you recently switched careers, you may feel concerned that the admissions committee won’t see why an MBA would help further your new professional aspirations.
 In that case, use the optional business school application essay space to make an airtight argument for why you want to go into this new field.
 Show that the decision was not capricious but rather reasoned and well-thought-out.

 Business schools almost always ask for a letter of recommendation from a current supervisor.
 The reason?
 Typically, this is the best person to comment on your abilities and leadership skills as they stand today.
 However, not every applicant feels comfortable asking their employer for a recommendation letter.